-- g) The policy approach seeks to encourage convenient and accessible local shopping facilities that are of a scale appropriate to the role and function of the centre to meet day to day needs of residents, and contribute to social inclusion.
-The following approach will be applied: - District and Medium Scale Local Centres seek to retain a core of retail uses of at least 50% of the units in the whole centre, to ensure the role and function of the level of centre is maintained.
+- e) The policy approach seeks to encourage convenient and accessible local shopping facilities that are of a scale appropriate to the role and function of the centre to meet day to day needs of residents, and contribute to social inclusion.
+When considering relevant proposals within these centres regard will be had to the following: - in District and Medium Scale Local Centres seek to retain a core of retail uses of at least 50% of the units in the whole centre, to ensure the role and function of the level of centre is maintained.
 Allow for uses such as financial and service and restaurant and cafes of an appropriate scale for the role and function of the centre.
-Other uses will be supported where it can be demonstrated that the use will enhance the vitality and viability of the centre in which it is proposed, generates footfall and retains an active shopfront with a shopfront display.
-Consideration will be given to applications for other 'main town centre uses' of an appropriate scale within the defined centres on their individual merits;

-- in Small Scale Local Centres seek to retain primarily retail use and resist the introduction of other uses where they will cause demonstrable harm to the centre's ability to meet day to day shopping needs of the local community.
-Applications for other 'main town centre uses' are generally not encouraged due to the primary role and function of these local centres and as such will be resisted. - iii) in all District and Local Centres drinking establishments (A4) and takeaways (A5) uses will be considered on their merit, taking into consideration any negative cumulative impact of such uses on the centre, whether such uses add to the vitality and viability of the centre and the impact on residential amenity.
+Other uses will be supported where it can be demonstrated that the use will enhance the vitality and viability of the centre in which it is proposed, generates footfall and retains an active shopfront with a shopfront display; - in Small Scale Local Centres seek to retain primarily retail use and resist the introduction of other uses where they will cause demonstrable harm to the centre's ability to meet day to day shopping needs of the local community; and - iii) in all District and Local Centres drinking establishments and takeaways uses will be considered on their merit, taking into consideration any negative cumulative impact of such uses on the centre, whether such uses add to the vitality and viability of the centre and the impact on residential amenity.